loftwah/tech-101/ruby/drills/19-jira-sync-aws/README.md

-# Guide: Syncing GitHub and Jira using Ruby and AWS
+# Guide: Syncing GitHub and Jira using Ruby and AWS with Pull Request Label Updates

-This guide will help you set up a synchronization between GitHub and Jira using Ruby and AWS services.
-By following these steps, you can keep your GitHub issues and Jira tickets in sync, enabling better collaboration between your development and project management teams.
+This guide will help you set up synchronization between GitHub and Jira using Ruby and AWS services.
+The new functionality will move a Jira issue to a specified column when a specific label is added to a pull request in GitHub.

 ## Prerequisites